Volkswagen ID.4 Showcased In India; Launch Imminent

 Also Read: Skoda Epiq Electric Concept SUV Unveiled

 Globally, the ID.4 is offered on both single-motor and dual-motor guises.
-The single motor variant, equipped with a smaller 58 kWh battery pack makes 204 bhp while the top-of-the-line, dual motor, all-wheel-drive version with the larger 77 kWh battery pack makes 334 bhp.
-The larger 77 kWh battery pack delivers 410 km of range in the all-wheel drive version and 442 km of range in the rear-wheel-drive version.
-The versions with the smaller 58 kWh battery pack however have 336 km of range.
-(All range figures, EPA-certified).
+The base model makes 168 bhp, the ID.4 Pro produces 282 bhp while the GTX model makes 334 bhp.
+The larger 77 kWh battery pack delivers 550 km of range (WLTP) in the ID.4 Pro.
+The versions with the smaller 52 kWh battery pack however have 342 km of range (WLTP).
 It has not been confirmed which variants of the ID.4 will be offered in India.

 This is a developing story, stay tuned for more details